Diseases & Conditions : Common Childhood Injuries and Poisonings

 Children's center of balance is not completely adjusted yet due to their rapid growth and "bowed" position of the spine.

 Children like to move fast and often run rather than walk.
+This happens even before they are able to run confidently.

-Regardless of how careful you are about superficial injuries to the face and head in your home, or how many precautions you take when your child is outdoors playing, superficial injuries to the face and head do occur.
+Regardless of how careful you are about superficial injuries to the face and head in your home, or how many precautions you take when your child is outdoors playing, superficial injuries to the face and head do happen.

 By remaining calm and knowing some basic first-aid techniques, you can help your child overcome both the fear and the trauma of superficial injuries to the face and head.